fmsouza/atlas/doc/tutorials.md

 How-to's
 ========

-You can see below a list of topics explaining how to apply PHP's most modern and useful updates over Marvie's infrastructure.
+You can see below a list of topics explaining how to apply PHP's most modern and useful updates over Atlas' infrastructure.

 1. [Classes](examples/classes.md)
 2. [Functions](examples/functions.md)